 Finally, using the -b option causes lsof to issue warning messages when it needs to use the kernel functions that the -b option directs it to avoid.
 You can suppress these messages by specifying the -w option, but if you do, you won't see the alternate device numbers reported in the warning messages.

 On some dialects, when lsof has to break a block because it can't get information about a mounted file system via the lstat(2) and stat(2) kernel functions, or because you specified the -b option, lsof can obtain some of the information it needs - the device number and possibly the file system type - from the system mount table.
 When that is possible, lsof will report the device number it obtained.
 (You can suppress the report by specifying the -w option.)

 You can assist this process if your mount table is supported with an /etc/mtab or /etc/mnttab file that contains an options field by adding a ''dev=xxxx'' field for mount points that do not have one in their options strings.
 Note: you must be able to edit the file - i.e., some mount tables like recent Solaris /etc/mnttab or Linux /proc/mounts are read-only and can't be modified.

-You may also be able to supply device numbers using the +m and +m m options, provided they are supported by your dialect.
+You can also be able to supply device numbers using the +m and +m m options, provided they are supported by your dialect.
 Check the output of lsof's -h or -? options to see if the +m and +m m options are available.